ci-group/learning_machines_robobo/examples/full_project_setup/README.md

 hostname -I | awk '{print $1}'
 ```

-If this command does not work on Mac, you can go to wifi settings -> network settings (unde the "more" tab of the network), which will show you your IP address.

 Finally, on macOS, you can run `ifconfig` for all information, and (presuming you only have one network card on your laptop), this to get only what you are looking for:

 ```zsh
 ifconfig en0 | awk '/inet / {print $2}'
 ```

+If this command does not work on Mac, you can go to wifi settings -> network settings (under the "more" tab of the network), which will show you your IP address.

 After you have updated `./scripts/setup.bash` you can start CoppeliaSim with the `start_coppelia_sim.sh` script like in that example: